RecordsKeeper/multichain/docs/source/stream.rst

 .. class:: Stream

-    Stream class to call stream related functions like publish, retrievewithtxid, retrieveWithAddress, retrieveWithKey and verify data functions which are used to publish data into the stream, retrieve data from the stream and verify data from the stream.
+    Stream class to call stream related functions like publish, retrieve, retrieveWithAddress, retrieveWithKey and verify data functions which are used to publish data into the stream, retrieve data from the stream and verify data from the stream.

 **1. Publish**

-You have to pass these four arguments to the publish function call:
+You have to pass these four parameters to the publish function call:

 * Data Hex of the data to be published
 * Address of the publihser
 * Stream to which you want your data to be published
 * key Value for the data to be published

-The **data.hex()** will convert the data into a hex value

 .. code-block:: python